limapedro/mila/README.md

 # mila
  A Virtual Voice Assistant

 The aim of this project is to Virtual Assistant available for more people.

+Breakdown: Easy to download, change and learn.
+Fast and expandible.
+Technologies:
+    Speech Recognition: (Google, Pocketsphinx, Vosk)
+    Speech Synthesis: Some sort of AI.
+    Sort of an AI.